 Varies

-It depends on your home's location and what type of panels you're installing.
-Atlas can experience long, hard winters, so we recommend installing your system in the springtime to maximize your generation for the year.
+It depends on where you live and the kind of panels you plan to use.
+Atlas can experience long, hard winters, so we recommend installing your system in the spring months to maximize your generation for the year.

-Your payback period is the time to achieve an ROI on your solar panels.
-It will vary based on the rate your utility charges per kilowatt of power, the average sunlight in your area, and their rated capacity.
+Your payback period is the time to earn a net profit from your solar panels.
+It will vary based on the average sunlight in your area, their rated capacity, and the rate your utility charges per kilowatt of power.
 Atlas gets a moderate amount of sunlight each day, so you could expect a maximum payback period of 15.3 years per 5 kW of power depending on other factors.